kimw8833/LLPP-Assignments/README.md

 ```

 If you get an error about not finding any `display`, then you need to connect
-to the UPPMAX node with an X session.
+to the provides server with an X session.

 On Mac/Linux, on your terminal, add the `-Y` argument in your `ssh` command.
 On Windows, start your X-server application (e.g. Xming), and configure